Automattic/newspack-docker/e2e/README.md

 - run `npm run codegen -- <site-url>` for a test code generation UI

 After running the tests, run `/var/scripts/e2e-reset.sh` in the docker container (`n sh` to enter it) to reset the data.

+## CI testing

+Will need some additional environment variables and setup steps:

+1. Create a site on a platform which accepts password-only SSH authentication, and define the following environment variables:
+   1. `SSH_USER`
+   2. `SSH_HOST`
+   3. `SSH_USER_PASS`
+   4. `SSH_KNOWN_HOST` - this one you can get by connecting to the platform and copying the line added to the `/root/.ssh/known_hosts` file